 Marie Ork is a voice bank for the free Plogue Alter/Ego synthesizer.
 She was created from recordings of a female death metal vocalist, but is capable of much more than just death metal growls.
-She was an entry in the 2016 KVR Developer Challenge.
+The original version was an entry in the 2016 KVR Developer Challenge.

-She can be used as a virtual death metal vocalist, a source of monster voices for game and film audio, and a synthesizer which generates strange textures.
-Her voice bank contains two voices: growl (noisy unpitched vocal) and space (capable of producing a discernible pitch, just plain weird).
-All the recordings were of English phonetics, but Japanese is also supported.
-More than 20 presets are included ranging from death metal to chopped vocals.
-The total download size is 247 MB (280 MB extracted).
-We may create conventional singing voice bank at a later date, working with the same voice provider.
+She can be used as a virtual vocalist who can both sing and growl, a source of monster voices and sound effects for game and film audio, and a synthesizer which generates strange textures.
+Her voice bank contains four voices: clean singing voice, talker, growl (noisy unpitched vocal) and space (capable of producing a discernible pitch, just plain weird).
+All the growl and space voice recordings were of English phonetics, while the clean and talker voices add a few extra phonemes for Latin.
+Japanese is also supported, but will have an accent.
+More than 50 presets are included ranging from conventional singing to dubstep basses.
+The total download size is 652 MB.

 Here's a short in-character song featuring both growls and clean vocals, and very orcish lyrics!

 As quite a few people have made other tracks with Marie already, we've collected them all on a separate page, and also made a gallery with all the art we've come across.